 - 2.1.1.1 All dedicated seawater ballast tanks are to have an efficient corrosion prevention system, as required by SOLAS Reg.
-II-1/3-2, see Section 2/2.1.1. - 2.1.1.2 For ships contracted for construction on or after the date of IMO adoption of the amended SOLAS Regulation II-1/3-2, by which an IMO "Performance standard for protective coatings for ballast tanks and void spaces" will be made mandatory, the coatings of internal spaces subject to the amended SOLAS Regulation are to satisfy the requirements of the IMO performance standard. - 2.1.1.3 Consistent with IMO Resolution A.798(19) and IACS UI SC 122, the selection of the coating system, including coating selection, specification, and inspection plan, are to be agreed between the shipbuilder, coating system supplier and the owner, in consultation with the Classification Society, prior to commencement of construction.
-The specification for the coating system for these spaces is to be documented and this documentation is to be verified by the Classification Society and is to be in full compliance with the coating performance standard. - 2.1.1.4 The shipbuilder is to demonstrate that the selected coating system with associated surface preparation and application methods is compatible with the manufacturing processes and methods. - 2.1.1.5 The shipbuilder is to demonstrate that the coating inspectors have proper qualification as required by the IMO standard. - 2.1.1.6 The attending surveyor of the Classification Society will not verify the application of the coatings but will review the reports of the coating inspectors to verify that the specified shipyard coating procedures have been followed. - 2.1.1.7 Where anodes are fitted in ballast tanks, ballast tank anode distribution drawings are to be submitted for approval.
+II-1/3-2, see Section 2/2.1.1. - 2.1.1.2 For ships contracted for construction on or after 8 December 2006, the date of IMO adoption of the amended SOLAS Regulation II-1/3-2, by which an IMO "Performance standard for protective coatings for ballast tanks and void spaces" will be made mandatory, the coatings of internal spaces subject to the amended SOLAS Regulation are to satisfy the requirements of the IMO performance standard.
+For ships contracted for construction on or after 1 July 2012, the IMO performance standard is to be applied as interpreted by IACS UI SC 223 and UI SC 227.
+In applying IACS UI SC 223, "Administration" is to be read to be the "Classification Society".

+- 2.1.1.3 Consistent with IMO Resolution A.798(19) and IACS UI SC 122, the selection of the coating system, including coating selection, specification, and inspection plan, are to be agreed between the shipbuilder, coating system supplier and the owner, in consultation with the Classification Society, prior to commencement of construction.
+The specification for the coating system for these spaces is to be documented and this documentation is to be verified by the Classification Society and is to be in full compliance with the coating performance standard. - 2.1.1.4 The shipbuilder is to demonstrate that the selected coating system with associated surface preparation and application methods is compatible with the manufacturing processes and methods. - 2.1.1.5 The shipbuilder is to demonstrate that the coating inspectors have proper qualification as required by the IMO standard. - 2.1.1.6 The attending surveyor of the Classification Society will not verify the application of the coatings but will review the reports of the coating inspectors to verify that the specified shippard coating procedures have been followed. - 2.1.1.7 Where anodes are fitted in ballast tanks, ballast tank anode distribution drawings are to be submitted for approval.
 Such drawings are to include details of the connections to the hull, e.g. welding details.